Charleston Defective Medical Device Attorney

 Unfortunately, this situation is more common than many people know.
 In 2018, the Associated Press found that defective medical devices have caused more than 80,000 deaths since 2008.
 Between 2008 and 2017, more than 60,000 injuries were reported involving surgical mesh, over 103,000 related to hip replacements, more than 78,000 for spinal stimulators, and just under 60,000 involving defibrillators.

-Auger & Auger Personal Injury Lawyers is taking a stand against those responsible for the injuries that patients sustain due to the commonplace use of defective medical devices of all types.
+Auger & Auger Accident and Injury Lawyers is taking a stand against those responsible for the injuries that patients sustain due to the commonplace use of defective medical devices of all types.
 Whatever the device— be it a Bair Hugger Warmer Blanket, power morcellators, transvaginal mesh, Stryker hip replacements, or metal hip replacements — our defective medical device attorney is ready to advocate for your rights and deserved compensation.

 We are currently in litigation pursuing claims on these two prominent issues: inferior vena cava (IVC) blood clot filters and hernia mesh implants.
 Our Charleston defective medical device attorneys are currently accepting cases and pursuing lawsuits for complications from both surgical procedures.